 The Medical Council of NSW has developed a suite of documents to guide Council members, delegates (including committee and panel members), staff, and medical practitioners in NSW.
-These documents are categorised in the following way:

 Conflict of interest policy: States the Council’s position in relation to conflict of interest to protect the integrity of decisions and activities, and outlines the appropriate action to take when such situations occur.